BradleyCulley/bradleyculley.github.io/_posts/2024-01-26-the-mirror.md

 </p>

 <p>
-    After a minute or so, the light began to beam through the porthole, and struck the center of his chest.
+    After a minute or so, the light began to beam through the porthole and struck the center of his chest.
     He sat still and upright.
-    With closed eyes, he asked himself: "Why is my friend Henry generally nice to me, but every so often injects some small, yet piercing, criticism of me?"
+    With closed eyes, he asked himself: "Why is my friend Henry generally nice to me, but every so often injects some small yet piercing criticism of me?"
 </p>

 <p>
-    After a moment, he heard a voice in his mind, as though it was speaking from the center of his chest: "He hates you."
+    After a moment, he heard a voice in his mind, as though it were speaking from the center of his chest: "He hates you."
 </p>

 <p>